jpl16104/CSE-3150/README.md

-# Jean Lara Lab Week 1: Prefix Sums Checker
+# Jean Code Lab Week X: Linked List with Move Semantics

-This program validates whether the prefix sums of an array (composed solely of +1 and -1 values) meet two conditions:
+This lab exercise extends a basic singly linked list implementation by adding move semantics to the `Node` struct.
+The new features include:
-- **Non-negative:** The cumulative (prefix) sum never falls below 0.
+- **Move Constructor:** Transfers ownership of the node’s data and its subsequent chain from one node to another.
-- **Non-positive:** The cumulative (prefix) sum never rises above 0.
+- **Move Assignment Operator:** Frees the existing chain and then transfers ownership from another node, ensuring proper resource management.

-The program includes automated tests using the [doctest](https://github.com/onqtam/doctest) framework and then enters an interactive mode.
+The program includes automated tests using the [doctest](https://github.com/onqtam/doctest) framework.
+After the tests pass, the program enters an interactive mode where you can create, display, and modify a linked list.

 ---